Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [X] Click "Promote to Staff" button
 - [X] See confirmation
 - [X] User now shows as "Staff: Yes"
-- [TODO] User receives notification about promotion or demotion
+- [DONE] User receives notification about promotion or demotion
 - [X] Login as that user → should see admin links now

 ### Demote from Staff